Iceland cuts aviation alert to orange, no ash from new eruption

 "No ash has been detected," the Icelandic Meteorological Office said in a statement.
 "The Aviation Colour Code for Bardarbunga has therefore been reset to orange."

-Red is the highest level on a five-color scale and it indicates that an eruption is imminent or under way, with a risk of spewing ash.
+Red is the highest level on a five-colour scale and it indicates that an eruption is imminent or under way, with a risk of spewing ash.
 Orange is the next highest level.

-A three nautical mile restricted flight area around the volcanic activity set by the Icelandic Transport Authority has been canceled.
+A three nautical mile restricted flight area around the volcanic activity set by the Icelandic Transport Authority has been cancelled.

 No flight restrictions are in effect as a result of the volcanic eruption.

-Icelandic authorities said the latest fissure eruption started in Holuhraun north of Dyngjujokull glacier at around 12 a.m.
-ET.
+Icelandic authorities said the latest fissure eruption started in Holuhraun north of Dyngjujokull glacier at around 0400 GMT.

-Scientists estimate the fissure to be at least 1.5 kilometers long.
-The lava is estimated to be six to eight meters thick and flowing at a rate of about 1,000 cubic meters per second.
+Scientists estimate the fissure to be at least 1.5 kilometres long.
+The lava is estimated to be six to eight metres thick and flowing at a rate of about 1,000 cubic metres per second.

 "The eruption is producing 50- to 60-metre high lava fountains," Armann Hoskuldsson, a geologist at the University of Iceland told Reuters.

-Two days ago, a 600 meter-long fissure in a lava field north of the Vatnajokull glacier, which covers part of the Bardarbunga system, erupted.
+Two days ago, a 600 metre-long fissure in a lava field north of the Vatnajokull glacier, which covers part of the Bardarbunga system, erupted.

 That eruption only lasted for a few hours and was not in an area covered by ice and did not produce ash.
 The risk of an ash cloud is highest when there is a sub-glacial eruption as melt water and magma mix to produce ash particles.